sanianayab/Constrained-Chain-of-Thought-CCoT-/README.md

 📊 Novel Metrics: Move beyond simple accuracy.
 We introduce HCA, SCA, and CCA metrics that evaluate the trade-off between correctness and conciseness.

 🔍 Deep Insights: New scores to measure Redundancy (RMS) and Information Flow ($\mathcal{I}$) to understand how models compress logic.

+📚 Citation
+If you find this work useful for your research, please cite our paper:

+@article{nayab2024concise,
+  title={Concise Thoughts: Impact of Output Length on LLM Reasoning and Cost}, author={Nayab, Sania and Rossolini, Giulio and Simoni, Marco and Saracino, Andrea and Buttazzo, Giorgio and Manes, Nicolamaria and Giacomelli, Fabrizio}, journal={arXiv preprint arXiv:2407.19825}, year={2024}
+}